confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 ![image](images/c3-two-clusters.png)

 2. This demo has two Kafka Connect clusters, `connect-dc1` and `connect-dc2`.
-Recall that Replicator is a source connector that runs on the connect workers on the destination cluster, so `connect-dc1` runs Replicator copying from `dc2` to `dc1`, and `connect-dc2` runs Replicator copying from `dc1` to `dc2`.
+Recall that Replicator is a source connector that typically runs on the connect cluster at the destination, so `connect-dc1` runs Replicator copying from `dc2` to `dc1`, and `connect-dc2` runs Replicator copying from `dc1` to `dc2`.
 At this time, Control Center can manage only one Kafka Connect cluster, and since we are explaining replication only from `dc1` to `dc2`, in this demo Control Center manages the connect workers only in `connect-dc2`.

-3. For Replicator copying from `dc1` to `dc2`: Navigate to http://localhost:9021/management/connect/ to verify that Kafka Connect (configured to `connect-dc2`) is running two instances of Replicator: `replicator-dc1-to-dc2-topic1` and `replicator-dc1-to-dc2-topic2`.
+3. For Replicator copying from `dc1` to `dc2`: Navigate to http://localhost:9021/management/connect/ to verify that Kafka Connect (configured to `connect-dc2`) is running two instances of Replicator: [replicator-dc1-to-dc2-topic1](submit_replicator_dc1_to_dc2.sh) and [replicator-dc1-to-dc2-topic2](submit_replicator_dc1_to_dc2_topic2.sh).

 ![image](images/replicator-instances.png)

 ## Streams Monitoring

 Control Center's monitoring capabilities include monitoring stream performance: verifying that all data is consumed and at what throughput and latency.
-This can be on a per-consumer group or per-topic basis.
+Monitoring can be displayed on a per-consumer group or per-topic basis.
 Confluent Replicator has an embedded consumer that reads data from the origin cluster, so you can monitor its performance in Control Center.
 To enable streams monitoring for Replicator, configure it with the Monitoring Consumer Interceptor, as shown in [this example](submit_replicator_dc1_to_dc2.sh).

 ![image](images/replicator-embedded-consumer.png)

 3. Navigate to http://localhost:9021/monitoring/streams/ and select the `dc1` Kafka cluster in the dropdown.
-Verify that there are two consumer groups, one for reach Replicator instance running from `dc1` to `dc2`: `replicator-dc1-to-dc2-topic1` and `replicator-dc1-to-dc2-topic2`.
+Verify that there are two consumer groups, one for reach Replicator instance running from `dc1` to `dc2`, called `replicator-dc1-to-dc2-topic1` and `replicator-dc1-to-dc2-topic2`:

 ![image](images/c3-streams-dc-1.png)

 4. Navigate to http://localhost:9021/monitoring/streams/ and select the `dc2` Kafka cluster in the dropdown.
-Verify that there is one consumer group running from `dc2` to `dc1`: `replicator-dc2-to-dc1-topic1`
+Verify that there is one consumer group running from `dc2` to `dc1` called `replicator-dc2-to-dc1-topic1`:

 ![image](images/c3-streams-dc-2.png)

 ## Consumer Lag

-Control Center's monitoring capabilities also include consumer lag: how many messages behind are consumer groups from the latest offset in the log.
+Control Center's monitoring capabilities include Consumer Lag, which indicates how many messages behind are consumer groups from the latest offset in the log.
 Replicator has an embedded consumer that reads data from the origin cluster, and it commits its offsets only after the connect worker's producer has committed the data to the destination cluster.
 You can monitor the consumer lag of Replicator's embedded consumer in the origin cluster (for Replicator instances copying data from `dc1` to `dc2`, the origin cluster is `dc1`).
 The ability to monitor Replicator's consumer lag is enabled when it is configured with `offset.topic.commit=true` (`true` by default), which allows Replicator to commit its own consumer offsets to the origin cluster `dc1` after the messages have been written to the destination cluster.